swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 A fairly common pattern in concurrent systems is for one concurrency domain to build up a data structure containing unsynchronized mutable state, then “hand it off” to a different concurrency domain to use by transferring the raw pointer.
 This is correct without synchronization if (and only if) the sender stops using the data that it built up — the result is that only the sender or receiver dynamically accesses the mutable state at a time.

-There are both safe and unsafe ways to achieve this, e.g. see the discussion about “exotic” type systems in the “Alternatives Considered” section at the end.
+There are both safe and unsafe ways to achieve this, e.g. see the discussion about “exotic” type systems in the [Alternatives Considered](#alternatives-considered) section at the end.

 ### Deep Copying Classes